 Slicing up a butternut squash for soup or to be roasted is tough work.
 (Anyone else feel like they’re about to stab their hand or break the knife?)
 With the spiralizer, you can easily break down a squash in less than 30 seconds and roast it in half the time.

 First, cut off the bulb of the squash, where the seeds live.
 Then, use the orange blade (the fettucini-cut setting) to crank out the LONGEST NOODLES EVER.
+If you’ve got a smaller squash, the hand-held spiralizer works well too.
 We like to cut the noodles, lay them out on a baking sheet, coat them with oil, season with cinnamon and nutmeg, and stick them in the oven for 20 minutes.
 You’ll get a mix of crispy laces and soft shoestrings of squash.

 Making coleslaw for a crowd can be tiring.
 Instead, try using the orange blade again to transform a few heads of cabbage into slaw.
 Add a little mayonnaise and vinegar, and you’ve got a crunchy, tasty side dish.

 5. Pears & Apples